whitelisticp/fake-web-browser/README.md

 # For devs

 ShellOS is lightwieght (main component is 780 lines including spacing) and was made in nextjs 15 + react 19.
-You can add this entire app to your app by adding <MagicLaucher /> to your page.tsx or other main component file.
-The design of having this entire app in a single component is highly questionable, however I found that it makes is actually quite nice to work with in other projects since you can put it into a tab, seperate page, and only need to edit a few lines of code to add or remove websites.
+You can add this entire app to your app by adding "MagicLaucher" in a self-closing tag to your page.tsx or other main component file.
+The design of having this entire app in a single component is highly questionable, however this may be changed.

 # How to add or remove apps